• Skip to primary navigation

 • Starting with a few splashes at a time, slowly add beef juices to the pan, whisking to incorporate before more juice is added.
 Lumps will form in the gravy if too much liquid is added at once.

-• Add salt and pepper to taste,
+• Add salt and black pepper to taste and serve immediately.

 Notes